-As a result of I approached my career differently than my friends.
+As a result I approached my career differently than my friends.
 I worked as hard as others with passion and asked for what I wanted and was earning more than my female counterparts with degrees.
-Many questioned how I was able to simply knock to my boss door and ask for a raise.
+Many questioned how I was able to simply knock to my boss’s door and ask for a raise.
 How could I dare doing that?
-My female friends thought I was taking to much of risks with my career and that I was simply lucky.
+My female friends thought I was taking too much of risks with my career and that I was simply lucky.

 Today I will share with you wisdom from the women I successfully coached to Be who they are wherever they are and got rid of the labels.

 Let’s get started by exploring what are the limitations implied in being a woman in our current society.